Wenxue1990/Udacity_selfdriving_project1/REFLECTION.md

 potential shortcomings:

-1. In occations when only applying canny could not differencitate to much such as there is some damage or while/yellow marks on the road
+1. In occations when only applying canny could not differencitate lane lines and the road such as there is some damage of the lane line or while/yellow marks/objects on the road

 2. The program is confited to a predifined parameter for canny, color selection or hough transfer, however, the real road image is unforseen, so a smarter program should be able to detect the color of the lane within a predefined mask and then apply certain parameters based on the image it processed and update those parameters within certain time.

 3. when there is a curved line, there should be more masks covering different areas of the lane lines which could better capture the curved lane lines

+4. By trying to apply a mask first then apply canny and hough transfer to dissect different areas using python, haven find a method to avoid using canny also detect the edges of those masks.

 possible improvements could be: